 Go eat some Easter bun!
 Go to church!
 Fly a kite!Easter is a perfect time to vacation in the Caribbean.
 The March break crowds have gone, the beautiful dry season has begun, and the weather is simply gorgeous.
 The Easter weekend is celebrated with great fanfare, good food and good fun.
 Visitors can expect to marvel in the unconventional traditions of the islands.
 Many of the Easter customs stem from the region’s deep seated Christian beliefs and make for an interesting discovery.

 Bright window displays, the mouthwatering aroma of Christmas black cake in the air, and the familiar sound of bamboo bursting in the distance can only mean one thing.
 A good St. Lucian Christmas.
 While there aren’t any chimneys for Santa to climb down, St. Lucians still ensure that all presents are delivered on time every year and everyone thoroughly enjoys their Christmas.

 Creole Heritage Month in Saint LuciaBon Jou, Bon Fete Kweyol, Sa Ka Fete!
 Are just a few of the friendly greetings that you receive in Saint Lucia during creole heritage month, which is celebrated in October every year.
 The main aim of the Creole Heritage month this year is the discovery of the skill and abilities of St. Lucians which keeps with the theme for this year; ‘Decouve Sent Lisi’, ‘Decouve Ko’w’.

-For most travelers, food is the most important aspect when visiting a foreign country; especially the Caribbean.
+Are you a Foodie Traveler?For most travelers, food is the most important aspect when visiting a foreign country; especially the Caribbean.
 Known for its variety of different flavors, every Caribbean island is unique in it's very own way.
 Let's talk Saint Lucia!
 Saint Lucians and their culture on a whole, has had a big influence on the rich local cuisine that the island has to offer.
 From days gone-by, some of the local dishes are still enjoyed in the more rural communities; particularly the eastern and western parts of

-As weeks go by, Saint Lucia continues to enjoy the Carnival Season, one of the most anticipated festivals for the year.
+Saint Lucian Carnival Season Open!As weeks go by, Saint Lucia continues to enjoy the Carnival Season, one of the most anticipated festivals for the year.
 Each community embraces their cultures differently as Masquerade bands, Music Trucks and Spectacular Costumes are put on display.
 This is the time Saint Lucia usually becomes ‘Fully-Alive’.